-- 1 In this step, you can: - · Link existing resources folder to the project.
+- 1 In this step, you can: - Link existing resources folder to the project.

-- Select previously configured applications with the current project. - 2 Click Add to select the folder to link to the project. - 3 Click Finish to build a new ColdFusion project.
+- · Select previously configured applications, such as Model Glue, with the current project. - 2 Click Add to select the folder to link to the project. - 3 Click Finish to build a new ColdFusion project.

-For more information about linking resources, see "Link to resources outside the workspace" on page 77.
+For more information about linking resources, see "Link to resources outside the workspace" on page 60.